matheuspassini/Tech-Company-Big-Data/jobs/README.md

 - **clean_null_strings()**: Handle null string values with default ("Unknown")
 - **clean_null_booleans()**: Handle null boolean values with default (False)
 - **clean_arrays()**: Handle null array values with default text

+### Logging System
+All transformation functions are decorated with `@log_execution` for enhanced observability:

+- **Execution Timing**: Automatic measurement of function execution time
+- **Record Counting**: Automatic counting of records processed by each function
+- **Structured Logs**: Consistent log format with timestamps and log levels
+- **Performance Monitoring**: Track execution time and data processing metrics

 ### Silver Layer Jobs
 Each job processes one entity from bronze to silver in cluster mode: